rsepassi/zigcoro/README.md

 ## Performance

+I've done some simple benchmarking on the cost of context switching and on pushing the number of coroutines.
+Further investigations on performance would be most welcome, as well as more realistic benchmarks.

+## Context switching

-The benchmark measures the cost of a context switch from one coroutine to another by bouncing back and forth between 2 coroutines millions of times.
+This benchmark measures the cost of a context switch from one coroutine to another by bouncing back and forth between 2 coroutines millions of times.

 From a run on an AMD Ryzen Threadripper PRO 5995WX: